Lovers of history, sunshine, tapas, wine, and all-night parties will find a million and one things to do in Malaga. We sure did!

-Malaga is sort of like the gift that keeps on giving.
-Birthplace of Pablo Picasso AND Antonio Banderas (the greatest actor ever to walk the earth) this city on Spain’s Costa del Sol also gives us 300 days of sun a year, the mildest winters in Europe, historic cathedrals and castles, delicious tapas, a vibrant party scene, and some of the coolest street art we’ve seen since our time in Colombia.
+Malaga, and Southern Spain in general, is sort of like the gift that keeps on giving.
+Birthplace of Pablo Picasso AND Antonio Banderas (the greatest actor ever to walk the earth) this city on Spain’s Costa del Sol also gives us 300 days of sun a year.
+As a result it has the mildest winters in Europe.
+It is also home to historic cathedrals and castles, delicious tapas, a vibrant party scene, and some of the coolest street art we’ve seen since our time in Colombia.
 What’s not to love?

 We recently spent six weeks living in Malaga, and using it as a base of exploration for Costa del Sol and Andalucia.
 Malaga’s location makes catching trains or buses to Granada, Seville, Ronda, Cordoba, and Cadiz super easy and super convenient.
-Those of you who would like to take your time exploring southern Spain will probably find Malaga to be as good a base as any in the region.
+Those who would like to explore southern Spain will find Malaga to be a great base.

 Malaga also boasts all the trappings of modern life, making it a convenient base of operations for digital nomads and people with a location independent lifestyle.